Abclisy/Abclisy.github.io/_pages/availablepositions.md

 * Strong communication skills, curiosity, and the ability to work independently and collaboratively with computational and experimental scientists.
 Leadership potential in research projects is expected.

+Please send a CV, cover letter or research statement, and information for three references to Dr. Shengyu Li ([sli5@houstonmethodist.org](mailto:sli5@houstonmethodist.org)).

 STUDENTS
 ======